tree-plenish/common/gdrive/README.md

+# gdrive
-# Library to work with Google Drive
+Library to work with Google Drive
 ## Current functionalities
 - Add folder to directory
 - Upload file to directory
+- Get folder/file id from path
+- Get all file names/ids in a folder